Collision Insurance Explained: What It Covers, Costs & When You Need It

 Average Collision Insurance Costs in 2026

 Collision insurance represents a significant portion of your total auto insurance premium.
-While insurers don't typically break out collision costs separately, full coverage car insurance—which includes collision, comprehensive, and liability—averages between $208 and $225 monthly in 2026, or approximately $2,500 to $2,700 annually.
-Collision coverage alone typically accounts for 30-40% of this total.
+Full coverage car insurance — which bundles collision, comprehensive, and liability — averages between $191 and $208 per month in 2026, or approximately $2,297 to $2,496 annually depending on the source.
+Collision coverage alone typically accounts for roughly 30–40% of that total premium.

 Your actual costs vary dramatically based on several factors.
-Geographic location plays a major role, with states like Louisiana, Nevada, and Florida seeing monthly premiums exceeding $300, while more affordable states offer rates well below the national average.
+Geographic location plays a major role, with states like New Jersey, Nevada, and California seeing the highest year-over-year increases in 2026, while states like Iowa and Wyoming saw premiums drop more than 20% in 2025.
 Urban areas with higher accident rates and repair costs generally charge more than rural locations.

 Key Factors Affecting Your Collision Premium

 Your driving record significantly impacts collision insurance costs.
-Drivers with clean records pay substantially less than those with accidents or violations on their record.
-A single at-fault accident can increase your premium by 40-98%, depending on your insurer and state regulations.
+Drivers with clean records pay substantially less — and actually saw premiums decline slightly in late 2025.
+However, a single at-fault accident can increase your premium by up to 40% or more, while a DUI can spike rates by as much as 35%.
 Learn more about how much insurance goes up after an accident.

 Vehicle-related factors include your car's make, model, age, and value.
-Luxury vehicles and sports cars cost more to insure due to expensive repair costs and higher theft rates.
+Luxury vehicles, EVs, and sports cars cost more to insure due to expensive parts, advanced sensors, and higher repair labor costs.
 Vehicles with strong safety ratings and anti-theft features often qualify for discounts.
-The cost to insure a Toyota, for example, runs below the national average due to excellent safety features and reliability.

 Your credit score influences premiums in most states.
-Drivers with excellent credit pay approximately 50% less than those with poor credit, as insurers use credit-based insurance scores to assess risk.
-Understanding how your credit score affects car insurance rates helps you take steps to lower your premiums.
+Drivers with poor credit scores can pay as much as 22% more than those with good credit, as insurers use credit-based insurance scores to assess risk.

 Understanding Collision Deductibles

 Your deductible is the amount you pay out-of-pocket before insurance covers the remaining costs.
-The most common collision deductibles are $500, $1,000, and $250, with $500 being the most popular choice among drivers.
-Some insurers offer deductibles ranging from $100 to $2,000.
+Common collision deductibles range from $250 to $2,000, with $500 being the most popular choice among drivers.
+Some insurers also offer vanishing deductibles that shrink over time with safe driving.

 The relationship between deductibles and premiums is inverse: higher deductibles mean lower monthly costs.
-Choosing a $1,000 deductible instead of $500 saves approximately $200 annually, or about $40 per month.
-Conversely, dropping from a $500 to $250 deductible increases your monthly premium by roughly $50.
+Choosing a $1,000 deductible instead of a $500 deductible typically saves $15–$35 per month, or roughly $180–$420 per year.
+Conversely, dropping to a $250 deductible increases your monthly premium.

 $500 Deductible